Question About Changing From Pathology:

 The Good News

-However, at least you have a spot in a pathology program right now.
-So, if you applied for both a clinical year and a radiology slot at the same time, and if you didn’t get into a program, you would still have your current pathology residency position available as a backup.
+However, you have a spot in a pathology program right now.
+So, if you applied for both a clinical year and a radiology slot simultaneously and didn’t get into a program, you would still have your current pathology residency position available as a backup.
 So, if you still desire radiology, it is worth a try regardless of the “funding issues.”
 It’s a bit of a longer path for you to get into a radiology residency, but certainly not impossible.

 Good luck,